9 Types Of Blog Posts That Are Proven To Boost Traffic

 Within an hour of the post being published, we had 1,000 new unique visitors.
 That soon turned into 5,000, and then 10,000, and before long, 20,000.

 Not to mention, CoSchedule also wrote a guest post for OkDork sharing their headline report.
-That post was one of several they wrote to understand their audience’s interests in writing better headlines.
-After that was super successful, they repurposed that same data to build their headline analyzer, which has now contributed 292,995 pageviews and 16,191 new email subscribers.
+That post was one of several they wrote to understand their audience's interests in writing better headlines.
+After that was super successful, they repurposed that same data to build their Headline Analyzer Studio, which has now contributed 292,995 pageviews and 16,191 new email subscribers.
 Kudos :-)

 So how can you write research-backed, data-driven types of blog posts?